 Air Canada Aeroplan

-- Miles required: Ranges from 60K to 100K in business class based on distance (add 5K miles for a stopover).
-First class ranges from 90K-130K one way.
+- Miles required: Ranges from 60K to 110K in business class based on distance (add 5K miles for a stopover).
+First class ranges from 90K-140K one way.
+Add 5,000 miles for a stopover on a one-way.
 See more chart information here.

-- How to find awards: Search for available space at Aeroplan.com (you’ll need to create a free Aeroplan frequent flyer account to search)
+- How to find awards: Search for available space at AirCanada.com (you’ll need to create a free Aeroplan frequent flyer account to search)

-- How to book awards: Book online at Aeroplan.com.
+- How to book awards: Book online at AirCanada.com.
 Can also book via phone.
 Lap infants must be added to your reservation over the phone.

 - Fuel surcharges: Aeroplan no longer adds fuel surcharges to awards.